ilkp/AnnUtilities/README.md

-Interface for basic artificial neural network operations
+Interface for basic artificial neural network operations by Ilkka Pokkinen.